-The main external examiner for your course is TBC and he/she works at TBC.
+The main external examiner for your course is Joanne Blake, Senior Lecturer in the Department of Management Qualifications and she works at the University of Huddersfield.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.